zixinyang9109/P2P/README.md

 ## Introduction

 This repository is a follow-up to the naive [LiverMatch](https://github.com/zixinyang9109/LiverMatch) framework.
-We provide **sharable in silico and in vitro datasets** to facilitate automatic 3D-3D rigid registration for image-guided liver surgery using learning-based point cloud correspondence methods.
+We provide *in silico* and *in vitro datasets* to facilitate automatic 3D-3D rigid registration for image-guided liver surgery using learning-based point cloud correspondence methods.

 To address the common *complete-to-partial ambiguity* challenge in this domain, we propose the **Patches-to-Partial (P2P)** strategy—an easily pluggable module that can be integrated into learning-based registration pipelines without altering their end-to-end structure.